John Brocke: Career

 Brocke was born in Edmonton and grew up there until he was eight years old when he moved to Dawson Creek, British Columbia, with his family.
 He attended the Alberta College of Art (ACAD) now (Alberta University of the Arts), entering the second year due to advanced standing because of his talent and graduated in 1981.
 At ACAD he was awarded the Province of Alberta Prize in 1979–1980 and the Talens Canadian Agencies Scholarship in 1980–1981.
 After graduation in 1982, he received the Elizabeth Greenshields Foundation Art Assistance Grant.
 He set up his studio, taught night classes at the Alberta College of Art in the Continuing Education program and worked as a scenic painter for film and stage.
 In 1986, he made a trip to Russia, which was considered life-changing.

-In 2006, he moved with his family to the Annapolis Valley, Nova Scotia and devoted his time exclusively to painting.
+In 2006, he moved with his wife, Anna, to the Annapolis Valley, Nova Scotia and devoted his time exclusively to painting.
 In 2009, he died at the age of 55 due to a car accident.